civic-fv/romp/tests/README.md

 ### [`arbiter.m`](./arbiter.m)

+This is classic example to illustrate distributed mutual exclusion protocol.
+The protocol usess token-passing mechanism to ensure that shared resource can be accessed by one processor at a time.
 #### About the Bug

+Invariant checks if the token is lost by the processor holding it.
+When the token is set to False accidentally and none of the processors is using the sharing resource causing deadlock.
 #### Build & Run _(with recommended settings)_
 ```bash
 make arbiter                                    # build the model checkers